mie-lab/trackintel/docs/modules/preprocessing.rst

 In particular, we can generate staypoints and triplegs from positionfixes.

-.. autofunction:: trackintel.preprocessing.positionfixes.generate_staypoints
+.. autofunction:: trackintel.preprocessing.generate_staypoints

-.. autofunction:: trackintel.preprocessing.positionfixes.generate_triplegs
+.. autofunction:: trackintel.preprocessing.generate_triplegs

 Staypoints
 ==========